br-Chan/writing-break/content/4612/16_west.md

 Atro seized up, his mental gates straining against the pressure within.
 But Bradbury had removed the capstone.
 He heard those red leaves crunch like broken bones, saw those logs pass by like rotting bodies, saw the smoke waft through like pent-up guilt and the waves flood across like rippling regret.

 Then the gates broke asunder.
 Countless tears welled up and poured forth, like two great bleeding wounds.
 He bowed over, using his sinful palms to plug his eyes, to no avail.
 He scrunched into a tight ball and closed his eyes, which changed nothing.
-He tried to speak, but only a single sob emanated from his throat as it constricted and now he shivered all over.
+He tried to speak, but only a single sob emanated from his throat as it constricted.

+He shivered all over, sobbing.
+Months of bottled up pain and trauma: the loss of his home, the loss of his parents, and everything else that pounded his head again and again and again -- culminating in the killing of General Stacy.
+But Stacy's words still resonated in his mind, days after he was already dead.
+Stacy's death had brought Atro no joy, no catharsis.
+Nothing.

+He sobbed all the harder.

 <br>